Local-to-Global Entanglement Dynamics by Periodically Driving Impurities: Floquet Hamiltonian of the driven impurity model

 \section{Floquet Hamiltonian of the driven impurity model}

-In this Appendix, we demonstrate how to analytically derive the Floquet Hamiltonian for a harmonically driven impurity using the rotating frame method.
+In this Appendix, we demonstrate how to analytically derive the Floquet Hamiltonian for the gapless NN model with a harmonically driven impurity using the rotating frame method.
 The time-dependent Hamiltonian, as introduced in Eq.~\eqref{eq:floquetdrive_free} consists of two decoupled homogeneous noninteracting fermion chains of length $L$, connected by a two-site impurity subject to periodic driving:

 with

 and the driven impurity is given by